piyushsonigra/Ansible-CentOS7-Apache-Mysql/README.md

 # Ansible-CentOS7-Apache-Mysql

-This ansible playbook useful to install Apache web server and Mysql databse in CentOS 7.
+This ansible playbook is useful to install Apache web server and Mysql databse in CentOS 7.

 ## Requirements